 Another really nice feature of bModelTest is that we can graphically analyze the output using the BModelAnalyser App.

-In BEAUti, select File > Launch Apps and then launch the BModelAnalyser App.
-A dialogue window should pop up (Figure 11).
+In BEAUti, select File > Launch Apps.
+You can filter the apps by the package they are attached to, here bModelTest (Figure 11).
+Find and launch the BModelAnalyser App.
+A dialogue window should pop up (Figure 12).
 Enter

 primate-mtDNA-bMT.logas the file to analyze.
 You can leave the other entries at their default settings but make sure transitionTransversionSplit is selected for the Model Set and the box next to Use Browser For Visualization is checked.
 Then click OK.